AI Trail Analysis

 - Camera

-Sturdy hiking boots with good ankle support are essential for the varied terrain.
-Trekking poles can greatly assist with the elevation gain and descent.
-Always carry enough water, snacks, and a first-aid kit for emergencies.
+Sturdy hiking boots are recommended for the varied terrain.
+Trekking poles can aid with the elevation gain and descents.
+Always carry enough water, snacks, and a first-aid kit.
+A headlamp is essential if there's any chance of being on the trail after dark.

 Safety tips⌄